Typhoon Bolaven (2012): Meteorological history

 On August 18, an area of showers and thunderstorms associated with a trough formed about 520 km west-southwest of Guam.
 Over the following day, a low-level circulation developed within the trough.
 Tracking slowly northeastward into a region of warm sea surface temperatures, low wind shear, and favorable divergence, continued development was anticipated.
 Later on August 19, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert as the system was anticipated to develop further.
 Hours later, the Japan Meteorological Agency (JMA) classified the low as a tropical depression.
 The JTWC followed suit early on August 20, designating the system as Tropical Depression 16W.
 Following the development of convective banding features along the southern side of the low, both the JMA and JTWC upgraded the depression to a tropical storm, with the former assigning it the name Bolaven.
 By this time, the storm began turning northwestward in response to a subtropical ridge south of Japan.
 Later on August 20, microwave imagery from the Tropical Rainfall Measuring Mission satellite depicted a weak eye-like feature.

 Early on August 21, the JMA upgraded Bolaven to a severe tropical storm, with maximum estimated winds at 95 km/h.
 Throughout the day, a large central dense overcast developed around the low-level circulation and banding features became more prominent, especially over the southern half of the storm.
 However, the northwestern quadrant of Bolaven struggled to organize as quickly due to moderate wind shear produced by a nearby upper-level anticyclone.
 Due to the improved structure, both the JMA and JTWC upgraded Bolaven to a typhoon during the latter half of August 21.
 Gradual intensification ensued over the following days as the storm became increasingly organized.
 A second anticyclone developed over the center of Bolaven later that day and enhanced the cyclone's poleward outflow.
-Although subsidence and wind shear increased along the northern edge of the storm on August 23, the system's outflow allowed it mitigate the negative effects ahead of it.
+Although subsidence and wind shear increased along the northern edge of the storm on August 23, the system's outflow allowed it to mitigate the negative effects ahead of it.

 Due to the storm's large size, it began turning towards the north-northwest along the subtropical ridge on August 24, earlier than anticipated.
 During this brief turn, the center of Bolaven crossed 135°E, entering the area of responsibility of the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).
 As such, the administration assigned the typhoon with the local name Julian.
 Later that day, a well-defined, 18 km wide eye developed within the central dense overcast and several additional feeder bands formed along the south side of the circulation.
 Based on the improved structure, the JTWC estimated that the system attained one-minute sustained winds of 215 km/h, equivalent to a Category 4 on the Saffir–Simpson Hurricane Scale.
 By the morning of August 25, Bolaven began to undergo an eyewall replacement cycle.
 Despite the slightly degrading structure, the JTWC estimated the storm to have intensified slightly, attaining one-minute winds of 230 km/h.